-Today we bring you an article by Claire Pettit, currently a Tufts student in the Museum Studies certificate program.
+Today we bring you an article by Christina Errico, currently a Tufts student in the Museum Education Master’s program.
 For Museums Today: Mission and Function, the foundation course required for all Museum Studies students, students research and report on a recent topic regarding museums in the news.
-Claire’s examination of the role of the Confederate flag in museum collections will be in two parts.
-Part Two will be posted tomorrow morning, so stay tuned!

 In December of 2010, the London Science Museum opened its new Atmosphere gallery that focused on climate science of the past, present, and future.
 Yet when Shell, a major petro-chemical company and one of the largest multi-national corporations in the world, became a principal sponsor of the Atmosphere gallery, company executives began suggesting changes to the gallery’s content which caused many outsiders to call into question the museum’s ethical integrity.
 While museums should be avoiding even the appearance of a conflict of interest, it seems that the London Science Museum disregarded this ethical code in order to preserve its partnership with Shell.

 According to the 315 pages of emails between Shell and the London Science Museum released in 2014, Shell politely requested to be described as an “energy company” rather than a “petro-chemical company,” and, if possible, they’d “prefer the wording [in the gallery] not to focus on pollution and environmental damage.”
 The contents of these emails do not necessarily prove that the museum agreed to censor information in the gallery, but the issue with these emails is that there was no public transparency and no accountability for the emails by the museum after they had been released.
 The museum’s director, Ian Blatchford, stated in a blog post that “not a single change to the curatorial program resulted from these email exchanges.”
 Yet the evidence from the emails and from visitor reviews suggests that there is a very real possibility this is not true.